SaffetGokcenSen/saffetgokcensen.github.io/_posts/2020-08-13-inferring-an-unknown-vector-using-noisy-measurements-from-multiple-devices.md

         \mathbf{x}
     \end{bmatrix}\right )
 \end{equation}
-Hence, the likelihood is also a multivariate normal distribution with mean and covariance given as follows:
+Hence, the likelihood is proportional to a multivariate normal distribution with mean and covariance given as follows:
 \begin{equation}
     \boldsymbol{\mu}\_{\mathbf{y}}=\begin{bmatrix}
         \mathbf{x} \newline